minerllabs/basalt_competition_baseline_submissions/README.md

 In brief: you define your Python environment using Anaconda environment files, and AICrowd system will build a Docker image and run your code using the docker scripts inside the `utility` directory.

 You submit pretrained models, the evaluation code and the training code.
 Training code should produce the same models you upload as part of your submission.

+Your evaluation code (`test_submission_code.py`) only needs to control the agent and accomplish the environment's task.
+The evaluation server will handle recording of videos.

 ## Setup